 2.1.
 Setting up regular active checks

-In WATO you can — as already mentioned above — set up the most important and most frequently used checks directly in the web interface.
-To do this, go to the WATO > Host & Service Parameters entry for Active Checks (HTTP, TCP, etc.).
+In the Setup you can — as already mentioned above — set up the most important and most frequently used checks directly in the web interface.
+To do this, open Setup > Services > HTTP, TCP, Email.
 Here you will find the rule sets with which you can set up these checks:

 Most options in the rule sets are self-explanatory.
-However if something is unclear you can also refer to the online help for explanations of the many options.
+However if something is unclear you can also refer to the inline help for explanations of the many options.